lakomchik/Quotes-Telegram-Bot/README.md

 There is a [great lib](https://docs.python-telegram-bot.org/en/stable/examples.html) for creating telegram bots on python.
 Read the documentantion and understand the details of implementation.

+Follow [this guide](https://core.telegram.org/bots/tutorial) to create your telegram bot and understand the core functionality.

 ## Functionality

 The telegram bot should have the following functionality.